 Learn from my mistakes, people.
 Don’t check your cakes too early or too late.
 Baking is stressful, amirite?

 If you haven’t noticed, I am a HUGE fan of coffee flavored desserts.
 It’s honestly one of my favorite flavors.
 I especially love coffee and chocolate together, but today I wanted to try something different with this Vanilla Latte Cake.

 If you don’t have either of these, this recipe will still work with any instant espresso and regular vanilla.
 You won’t have vanilla bean flecks in your cake or frosting, but the taste will be similar.

 It’s important to note that the espresso powder I use is very fine — almost the consistency of powdered sugar.
 It is not granules.
 You can use instant espresso granules, but you’ll need to dissolve them first for use in the frosting (see recipe notes for details).

-To infuse the coffee flavour into the cake layers, all I did was take my favourite Vanilla Cake recipe and dissolve some espresso powder right into the milk.
-You can add more if you like, for a more intense flavour.
+To infuse the coffee flavor into the cake layers, all I did was take my favorite Vanilla Cake recipe and dissolve some espresso powder right into the milk.
+You can add more if you like, for a more intense flavor.

 If you’re a coffee lover like I am, or have one in your life, this cake is the perfect treat!